kit-clj/kit-clj.github.io/resources/md/clojurescript.md

 Sending events through websocket from the client is easy.
 You just need to call `ws/send-message!` function.

-For example, you can modify your `home-page` to render two additional buttons, which will send an even to thes server when clicked.
+For example, you can modify your `home-page` to render two additional buttons, which will send an event to the server when clicked.
 Like this:

 ```clojure
 (defn home-page []